psiri/nixos-config/README.md

    2. If specifying secrets for users, the special flag `neededForUsers = true;` must be set on the corresponding secret.
 This will cause the secret to be mounted at `/run/secrets-for-users` such that it can be utilized during initial user creation.
       * Example can be seen in [./hosts/fw16-nix/default.nix line 57](./hosts/fw16-nix/default.nix#L57):
          * ```sops.secrets.user_password_hashed.neededForUsers = true;```

+### Option 2 - Sops-Nix with Secrets Stored in a (Separate) Private Repo

+If you are particularly security-conscious (like me), or your organization has secutiy/compliance standards prohibiting storage of any secrets in VCS (even if they are encrypted), you can store sops-nix secrets in a separate private repository.
+The following example demonstra

 ## Credits